-2015 Financial Highlights
+2016 Financial Highlights

-In the view of the Compensation Committee, management achieved excellent results in 2015, as noted below:
+In the view of the Compensation Committee, given the sluggish macro-economic and labor market conditions across the globe, management achieved excellent results in 2016, as noted below:

-- 1. During 2015 the Company's revenues, net income and earnings per share grew by 8.5%, 17.0% and 19.3% respectively. - 2.
-The fourth quarter of 2015 marked the 23rd consecutive quarter of double-digit net income and EPS percentage growth on a year-over-year basis. - 3.
-The Company's unlevered return on equity for 2015 was 36%. - 4.
-The Company had operating cash flow of \$438 million in 2015, which helped to fund approximately \$228 million in stock repurchases on the open market, \$90 million for acquisitions and capital expenditures, \$28 million for employee benefit plans and the payment of \$108 million in dividends to stockholders.
-The cash dividend has been raised every year since it was initiated in 2004. - 5.
-The Company has returned \$1.2 billion to stockholders during the past five years in the form of either dividends or stock repurchases. - 6.
-The Company ended the year with \$225 million in cash and cash equivalents and virtually no debt.
-Longstanding, conservative financial policies have left the Company with the financial resources to expand as the Company deems appropriate. - 7.
-In March 2015, the Company ranked first in its industry on FORTUNE® magazine's "World's Most Admired Companies" list.
-Robert Half has appeared on the publication's "Most Admired Companies" lists annually since 1998. - 8.
-In November 2015, Mr. Messmer was named one of FORTUNE® magazine's "Businesspersons of the Year," an annual list of 50 top CEOs based on the Company's financial results in the most recent 12-and 36-month periods. - 9.
-In December 2015, Mr. Messmer was named in the Company's applicable business sector to Institutional Investor magazine's "All-America Executive Team," which honors top-ranked Chief Executive Officers (as determined by buy-side institutional investors). - 10.
+- 1. During 2016 the Company's revenues grew by 3.1%.
+Net income and EPS decreased by 4% and 0.9% respectively. - 2.
+The Company's unlevered return on equity for 2016 was 33%. - 3.
+The Company had operating cash flow of \$442 million in 2016, which helped to fund approximately \$164 million in stock repurchases on the open market, \$85 million for capital expenditures and acquisitions, \$27 million for employee benefit plans and the payment of \$114 million in dividends to stockholders.
+The cash dividend has been raised every year since it was initiated in 2004, and has grown at a compound annual rate of 11%. - 4.
+The Company has returned \$1.297 billion to stockholders during the past five years in the form of either dividends or stock repurchases. - 5.
+The Company ended the year with \$260 million in cash and cash equivalents and virtually no debt.
+Longstanding, conservative financial policies have left the Company with the financial resources to expand as the Company deems appropriate. - 6.
+In March 2016, the Company ranked first in its industry on FORTUNE® magazine's "World's Most Admired Companies" list.
+Robert Half has appeared on the publication's "Most Admired Companies" lists annually since 1998. - 7 In April 2016, Robert Half was named to the Forbes list of "America's Best Large Employers." - 8.
+In October 2016, Robert Half Chairman and CEO Max Messmer was inducted by the American Staffing Association into the ASA Leadership Hall of Fame. - 9.
 The Company retained all key executives and field personnel during the year, which it believes is critical to its future success.

-2015 Compensation Highlights
+2016 Compensation Highlights

-The ratio of the CEO's performance-based compensation to total compensation for 2015 was 94%.
+The ratio of the CEO's performance-based compensation to total compensation for 2016 was 94%.
 In other words, only 6% of the CEO's compensation was fixed and the remainder depended on Company performance.
-Compensation for the Company's CEO for 2015 as compared with 2014 was as follows:
+Compensation for the Company's CEO for 2016 as compared with 2015 was as follows:

-Base Salary No Change

-Cash Bonus -6%

-Value of Performance Shares - Closing Price on Day of Grant(a) +18%

-Company Increase in EPS over Prior Year +19%
+Base Salary No Change Cash Bonus (-11)% Value of Performance Shares - Closing Price on Day of Grant(a) No Change Company Increase in EPS over Prior Year (-0.9)%

-(a) If the 2015 performance shares were valued using the Monte Carlo method, as described in the 2015 Summary Compensation Table appearing below, there would be a 17% increase in the value of the award over 2014.
+(a) If the 2016 performance shares were valued using the Monte Carlo method, as described in the 2016 Summary Compensation Table appearing below, there would be an 11% decrease in the value of the award over 2015.

-The ratio of the CEO's performance-based stock awards to total stock awards for 2015 was 100%.
+The ratio of the CEO's performance-based stock awards to total stock awards for 2016 was 100%.
 Therefore, none of the stock awards were absolute and all were dependent on the Company's performance.

-As discussed below and in the descriptions that appear under the "Grants of Plan-Based Awards" table, each 2015 award under the Annual Performance Bonus Plan and the Stock Incentive Plan was subject to modification depending on various metrics (2015 revenue and 2015 net income for the Annual Performance Bonus Plan and 2015 EPS and three-year TSR for the Stock Incentive Plan).
+As discussed below and in the descriptions that appear under the "Grants of Plan-Based Awards" table, each 2016 award under the Annual Performance Bonus Plan and the Stock Incentive Plan was subject to modification depending on various metrics (2016 revenue and 2016 net income for the Annual Performance Bonus Plan and 2016 EPS and three-year TSR for the Stock Incentive Plan).
 The Compensation Committee adopted target goals that it believed were realistically possible to achieve but not easily achieved.
-The realistic nature of the targets is borne out by the fact that, with respect to the last ten years, the annual Target EPS set for compensation purposes was achieved six times and not achieved four times.
+The realistic nature of the targets is borne out by the fact that, with respect to the last ten years, the annual Target EPS set for compensation purposes was achieved five times and not achieved five times.